kinnara-digital-studio/kecak-workflow/docs/buildingAplication_HashVariabel.md

 ## Hash Variable
 ### What is Hash Variable ?
-Hash variableariable gives	users greater flexibility and freedom in accesing useful information or relevant run-time values from the system
+Hash Variable gives	users greater flexibility and freedom in accesing useful information or relevant run-time values from the system
 A Hash varible is a special hash-escape keyword that can be used in :
 - Form Builder
 - Datalist Builder